hilts-vaughan/OpenORPG/README.md

 * Built entirely in TypeScript and based on the ever growing and popular Phaser, the client has access to amazing tools developed by something of the best growing open-source projects.

-* Use HTMl and CSS to design and create good looking UIs -- no need to worry about propietary UI systems
+* Use HTMl and CSS to design and create good-looking UIs -- no need to worry about propietary UI systems

-* Updates are instant -- using the HTTP protocol you don't need to worry about it.
+* Updates are instant -- using the HTTP protocol, you don't need to worry about it.

 Server
 ======

-* Speed.
+* **Speed**.
 We've built this server to be fast and modular.
 We want everyone to be able to develop on the lowest possible specifications we can.
-With growing technology, this has become possible modern languages such as C#
+With growing technology, this has become possible with modern languages such as C#.

-* Accessible.
+* **Accessible**.
 We've made sure setup is easy and painless.
 Get started with little scaffolding and dive right into developing a great game.

-* Object oriented!
+* **Object oriented**!
 In a world like today, what else would you expect, right?

 Getting Started & Helping Out
 =============================